-Tinea Versicolor is a mouthful to say.
-It’s also called, Pityriasis Versicolor or Dermatomycosis Furfuracea, which are even harder to pronounce.
-In certain parts of South Asia, it is referred to as Peter Elam’s Disease.
-A fungal infection of the skin, Tinea Versicolor occurs, when the naturally-occurring yeast that lives on the skin, grows out of control.
-This condition, initially, manifests as a rash.
-In this post, I would like to address the causes, symptoms, and natural treatment options for treating Tinea Versicolor.
+What is Tinea Versicolor?
+It’s a mouthful to say.
+It’s also called Pityriasis Versicolor or Dermatomycosis Furfuracea, which is even harder to pronounce.
+In certain parts of South Asia, it’s referred to as Peter Elam’s Disease.
+Tinea Versicolor is a fungal infection of the skin, resulting from naturally-occurring yeast that has grown out of control.
+The condition initially manifests as a rash.
+In this post, we’ll be learning about the causes, symptoms, and natural treatment options for reducing the discomfort associated with Tinea Versicolor.

 Tinea Versicolor Rash

 Tinea Versicolor interferes with the pigment in the skin.
 It blocks the release of melanin commonly resulting in white patches or spots on the skin.
 Characterized by patches of discolored skin, these patches can be lighter or darker than the surrounding skin, typically appearing on the arms, back, chest, and neck.
 It is not contagious.

 Patches can appear anywhere on the body, including the face.
 The rash may be dry and itchy, and be multi-colored, including patches of red, pink, brown, or tan.
 In fact, “versicolor” means variation in color.
 Most commonly affecting teenagers and young adults, the condition improves during cool weather, and worsens with heat and humidity.

 The rash may become more apparent after tanning and exposure to the sun.
 The condition isn’t contagious, and skin color is not a risk factor.
 Tinea Versicolor looks similar to an autoimmune condition called Vitiligo, but is less intense.
 Tinea interferes with skin pigment, while vitiligo actually destroys the skin’s melanocytes, or pigment-producing cells.